 Where are they held?

 They are held at Russells Hall Hospital in the Clinical Education Centre in South Block.
-The sessions last about two hours and tea, coffee and biscuits will be provided.
+The sessions last about two hours.
 There is also an opportunity to ask questions as a group or on an individual basis.
 Staff can attend as well for awareness and information of services available if they are looking after cancer patients.